-The 'Siege of Paris' painting displayed in Los Angeles was a faithful copy of the hugely successful Paris original, 'Panorama of the Defence of Paris Against the Prussian Armies" by the renowned French salon painter Henri Felix Emmanuel Philippoteaux.
-This original painting opened in Paris not long after the events of the siege itself, and its popularity was due in part to the portrayal of a heroic French resistance.
-The American copy, by Philippoteaux himself, arrived in Los Angeles in 1887 after having been exhibited in New York, Boston, and Chicago.
+The 'Siege of Paris' painting displayed in Los Angeles was a faithful copy of the hugely successful Paris original, "Panorama of the Defence of Paris Against the Prussian Armies," painted by the renowned French salon painter Henri Felix Emmanuel Philippoteaux.
+The original painting had opened in Paris not long after the events of the siege itself, and its popularity was due in part to the portrayal of a heroic French resistance to Prussian occupation.
+The American copy, by Philippoteaux himself, arrived in Los Angeles in 1887 after having been exhibited in New York, Chicago, and New Orleans.
 The painting was purported to be nearly 400 feet long and 50 feet high, and a visit was complimented by hourly lectures on the subject of the work by a Mr. J.C.
 Cameron.

-Henri Felix Philippoteax's son Paul also became a painter of panoramas who worked extensively in America.
+Henri Felix Philippoteax's son Paul also became a painter of panoramas who worked extensively in America, and he helped his father in painting and hanging the copies.
 His monumental work The Battle of Gettysburg can again be seen in its recently restored glory at the Gettysburg National Military Park in Gettysburg, Pennsylvania.

 From the 'Amusements' section, Los Angeles Times, May 27, 1888